alx280586-lab/Idk/README.md

 ## Notes

-- Processing, analytics, and publishing are simulated to make the experience demo-ready without external credentials.
+- Processing, analytics, and publishing are simulated to make the experience demo-ready without external credentials, but uploads include shareable links per platform to mirror real-world automation.
 - The transcription layer now prefers the free YouTube Transcript API and falls back to the open-source Whisper model via `faster-whisper` when necessary.
 - Highlight scoring uses Hugging Face emotion and sentiment models (DistilBERT SST-2 + `j-hartmann/emotion-english-distilroberta-base`).
 - Adjust the services layer to connect ffmpeg-powered clip rendering and platform APIs for production use.